schneems/rust_macro_tutorial/docs/040_container_start.md

 :::>- $ cargo test
 ```

-At this point, we've got a custom representation for our fields and for the container (that holds the fields).
+At this point, we've got a custom representation for our fields and the container (that holds the fields).
 We'll use this to generate a simple version of our trait before extending our simple data structures to hold attribute information.